 The purpose of the School of Nursing is to prepare nurses to serve the global community.
-The curriculum of the department is based on the framework of Seventh-day Adventist precepts and the concept of Restoration to the Image of God.
+The curriculum of the School of Nursing is based on the framework of Seventh-day Adventist precepts and the concept of Restoration to the Image of God.

-The department also supports the ANA Standards of Care; the AACN Essentials of Bachelor Education for Professional Nursing Practice; Nurse Practice Acts; Institute of Medicine Report; Quality and Safety Education for Nurses; and NLN Hallmarks of Excellence in Nursing Education as a basis for preparing nurses to meet societies evolving healthcare needs.
+The School of Nursing also supports the ANA Standards of Care; the AACN Essentials of Bachelor Education for Professional Nursing Practice; Nurse Practice Acts; Institute of Medicine Report; Quality and Safety Education for Nurses; and NLN Hallmarks of Excellence in Nursing Education as a basis for preparing nurses to meet societies evolving healthcare needs.